-The domains are distinct with respect to their algorithm basis, with the exception of LWL and LWE which may be linked through hypsometry (see below).
-Alternative approaches to determine LWE are also discussed in this document.
+These are distinct domains with respect to their algorithm basis, with the exception of LWL and LWE which may be linked through hypsometry (see below).
+Alternative approaches to determine LWE are also discussed in this document whereas the final LWE algorithm will be issued in a future update of this document.
+All outputs from WP6 devoted to New Methodologies for LWE are included in this document.